apache/doris-website/docs/install/cluster-deployment/k8s-deploy/compute-storage-decoupled/config-fe.md

 under the License.
 -->

-In the Compute-storage decoupled mode, FE is mainly responsible for SQL parsing related work and is also responsible for interacting with the metadata management component MS. FE usually only needs to deploy 2 services and set the replicas to 2.
+In the storage-and-computing separation mode, FE is mainly responsible for SQL parsing related work and is also responsible for interacting with the metadata management component MS. FE usually only needs to deploy 2 services, and the replicas are set to 2.
 The simplest deployment mode is as follows:

 ```yaml
 spec: